modernice/goes/README.md

 # goes – CQRS & event-sourcing toolkit

-**This library is still in development and probably not production ready (although it is already used in production).**
+**This library is still in development and probably not production ready.**

 `goes` is a toolkit for creating distributed, event-sourced applications in Go.